Apply a model to create different types of predictions.

 With the exception of type = "raw"

-, the results of
+, the result of

 predict.model_fit()

-as there are rows in new_data
+has as many rows as there are rows in

-a .pred
+, the tibble has a .pred

-column and .pred_Yname
+outcome and .pred_Yname

-for multivariate results.
+columns for a multivariate outcome.

-and, when type = "prob"
+For type = "prob"

-, the columns are .pred_classlevel
+, the tibble has .pred_classlevel

-type = "conf_int"
+For type = "conf_int"

 and type = "pred_int"

-columns .pred_lower
+.pred_lower

 and .pred_upper

-with an attribute for
+columns with an attribute for

 the confidence level.
 In the case where intervals can be